 A selection of memories, quotes and pictures about Bill’s life and work.
 You can send messages to email@example.com.

-Obituaries, notices and articles marking his death can be found at the Times Higher Education, The Folklore Society, the University of Chichester and the Chichester Observer, the University of Edinburgh, Fairy Tale News and the Associazione Italiana Studi Tolkieniani.
+Obituaries, notices and articles marking his death can be found at the Guardian, the Times Higher Education, The Folklore Society, the University of Chichester, the Chichester Observer, the University of Edinburgh, Fairy Tale News and the Associazione Italiana Studi Tolkieniani.
 Tributes from a memorial at the University of Chichester on 25th May 2019 can be found here.

 “Among the British scholars of romanticism and fantasy literature whom I have had the great pleasure to meet, Bill Gray was among the finest, and not just because of his scholarship but particularly because of his integrity and compassion.
 Bill dedicated his life to helping students and colleagues by establishing the innovative journal Gramarye and founding a center for the study of fairy tales, folklore and fantasy literature at the University of Chichester.
 In many ways, he was a pioneer and broke new ground by opening up a discussion of literary fields that have often been neglected and belittled.
 He also had a great sense of humor that I shall miss very much in these troubled times.
 Words are not enough to describe such a wonderful and formidable human being.”